Buy Mambe here.

 Where can you buy mambe coca?

-It is getting more and more difficult to find providers in the US, we update these links (click on the photos) as frequently as possible.
+It is getting more and more difficult to find mambe providers in the US and Europe as it is a controlled substance.

-Generally speaking, though, Mambe medicine, also called ypadú or in huitoto: jíibie, is not easily purchased outside of Mexico, Colombia, Ecuador, Peru and Bolivia because it is considered coca leaves and an ingredient in the production of cocaine.
+Generally speaking, Mambe medicine, also called ypadú or in huitoto: jíibie, is not easily purchased outside of Colombia, Peru and Bolivia because it is considered coca leaves and an ingredient in the production of cocaine.

-Please note that though we might sell mambé, we will not sell other sacred medicines like ayahuasca, San Pedro / ahuacoya, Peyote or Yopo.
+Please note that we do not sell sacred medicines like mambe, ayahuasca, San Pedro / wachuma, Peyote or Yopo.

 Is it illegal to bring coca leaves to the United States?